jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Operations on Multiple Qubits

 A quantum circuit consists of a sequence of gates representing unitary operations.
 These are placed on a set of parallel lines representing the qubits.
-Measurement gates may be added to the outputs (not shown).
+Measurement operations may be added to the outputs (not shown).

 <div style="text-align: center;">
 <img src="assets/ABCD.png" height="120"/>